damianhakert/damianhakert.github.io/source/githost-faq/migrate_from_gitlab_com.html.md

 ### Import

-- Go to your GitLab instance and try to create a new project
+- Go to your GitLab instance and create a new project
 - Under 'Import project from' click 'GitLab.com'
 - You will be taken to a page asking for permission to authorize GitLab.com.
   Click on 'Authorize'